Zakjer/EasyCart/README.md

 # EasyCart

 EasyCart is a website with a working cart and registration system.
-The website was created using: Python, Django, HTML, CSS, SQL
+The website was created using: Python, Django, HTML, CSS, SQL.

 # Folders